 Smoking Vs. Eating Shrooms

-Can Smoking Shrooms Have Positive Effects?
+Can Smoking Shrooms Have Psychedelic Effects?

 Studies carried out in the 1960s have ascertained that shrooms can exude positive effects on mental patients’ health.
 However, more studies need to be conducted to support these claims and to find an efficient way in which users will be able to inhale this substance without the fear of suffering various side effects, such as different pulmonary diseases.
 Nonetheless, current findings have confirmed the following positive properties and effects of magic mushrooms, which may include: